cfg2html/cfg2html/README.md

 # cfg2html (Config to HTML)

 ## Overview
-*cfg2html* is a little utility to collect the necessary system configuration files and system set-up to an ASCII file and HTML file.
+**cfg2html** is a little utility to collect the necessary system configuration files and system set-up to an ASCII file and HTML file.
 Simple to use and very helpful in disaster recovery situations.

 ## Purpose
-cfg2html collects the system configuration into a HTML and a text file. cfg2html is the “swiss army knife” for the sysadmins.
-It was written to get the necessary informations to plan an update, to perform basic trouble shooting or performance analysis.
+cfg2html collects the system configuration into a HTML and a text file. cfg2html is the “Swiss army knife” for the sysadmins.
+It was written to get the necessary information to plan an update, to perform basic trouble shooting or performance analysis.
 As a bonus cfg2html creates a nice HTML and plain ASCII documentation from your System.

 This include the collection of Cron and At, installed Hardware, installed Software, Filesystems, Dump- and Swap-configuration, LVM, Network Settings, Kernel, System enhancements and Applications, Subsystems.